-Current CYS Fee Charts & DSS Benefits Information are available in our Parent Central office & the following website: www.leavenworth.armymwr.com (CYS section)
+Current CYS Fee Charts & TAS/DSS Benefits Information are available in our Parent Central & Outreach Services Office

-CHAPTER 5 - Curriculum and Programs
+CHAPTER 5: Curriculum and Programs CORE CURRICULUM:

-CORE CURRICULUM:

-CHILD DEVELOPMENT CENTERS (CDC)/FAMILY CHILD CARE (FCC) HOMES
+CHILD DEVELOPMENT CENTERS (CDC) & FAMILY CHILD CARE (FCC) HOMES

 The Creative Curriculum is the authorized curriculum used in CDCs & FCC homes for children ages 0-5.
 The Teaching Strategies (TS) Gold developmental assessment, Checkpoints, will be used to document the progress of children.
 All activities will be developmental in nature and recognize children's individual differences by providing an environment that encourages self-confidence, development of self-help and life skills, curiosity, creativity, and self-discipline as outlined in the Creative Curriculum.
 Concrete experiential learning activities encompass the following six domains: Social, Physical, Language/Literacy, Cognitive/Intellectual, Emotional and Cultural.